 Gemina by Amie Kaufman and Jay Kristoff

-“Oh hey, all your favorite characters aren’t going to be in this one, mate.
-We’re just going to throw them out the window and WATCH THEM FALL AND LAUGH AND TAKE PICTURES while we shove some new fellows in your way.
-Pretend to like them, ok?”
+“HAHAHAH OOPS, all your favorite characters aren’t going to be in this one.
+We’re just going to throw them out the window and WATCH THEM FALL AND LAUGH AND TAKE PICTURES while we shove some new fellows in your way!!”

 Yes, that’s it.
 I’ve disintegrated into a puddle of shame.
 RIP ME.

-If you live under a rock (#recommended, it’s cozy) you might not know that Gemina is the sequel to Illuminae.
+A Small Note™ → If you live under a rock (#recommended, it’s cozy), you might not know that Gemina is the sequel to Illuminae.
 In which case, you probably haven’t read Illuminae at all which further means that you HAVE NO BUSINESS HERE, YOU SNEAKY HUMAN.
 So saunter over here and don’t come back until you’ve finished the book and have had emotional therapy.
 Don’t be scared, we all need it in this fandom.
 We’re freaks and we’re delusional but we’re also great.